Ian Ritchie Architects

 One of the key objectives of the British Museum’s strategy is to extend the engagement between visitors and its collection.
 Space Syntax was commissioned by the British Museum to develop a baseline study of visitor movement patterns and of the spatial layout of the museum.
 The general aims of the study were to explain how visitors were using the museum and to investigate the characteristics of its spatial layout and in order to establish the effect of the spatial layout on visitors’ experience.
 The baseline study was used to identify opportunities to improve visitor flow patterns.

 The British Museum commissioned Ian Ritchie Architects to develop a masterplan for the gallery spaces.
-Working alongside the British Museum and the design team, we used our models as a design tool to test and inform the design.
+Working alongside the British Museum and the design team, we used our models as design tools to test and inform design options.
 Our work was also used in stakeholder presentations, workshops and design reviews, providing evidence to support strategic decisions.

 Our approach included:

 – observations of pedestrian flows, user routes and stationary activities

 – visibility analysis of public spaces

 – pedestrian movement simulation using computer agents

 – entrances’ level of service and gallery occupation capacity analysis